 Please note: This fabric is coated in acrylic, not PVC as Marimekko fabric previously was.
 Although it is less shiny and smooth than the PVC fabrics, it has even greater benefits.
 A safe and eco-friendly alternative, acrylic-coating has better stain repellent qualities than PVC, is machine-washable, and is foldable without leaving marks on the fabric.

-See alternate photos for approximation of one repeat and close-up of pattern.
+See alternate photo for approximation of one yard..

 Enter desired quantity of yards in the "Yards" field.
 If you order multiple yards, they will remain intact.